-KCUMB's Dybedal Clinical Research Center is dedicated to safeguarding the rights, welfare and dignity of all study participants.
+KCU's Dybedal Clinical Research Center is dedicated to safeguarding the rights, welfare and dignity of all study participants.

 The faculty of KCUMB’s Department of Family Medicine have distinguished themselves in the areas of academic family medicine, osteopathic manipulative medicine and sports medicine.

-KCUMB's Department of Medicine strives to achieve excellence in our three-tiered mission of patient care, teaching and research.
+KCU's Department of Medicine strives to achieve excellence in our three-tiered mission of patient care, teaching and research.